Code-Institute-Submissions/jhch-project/README.md

 Justine wanted a site that was reflective of her as an individual and her identity as a hypnotherapist.
 As she is just launching her professional services, it was thought to be advantageous to start with a reasonably basic structure and offer several features.
 The main idea for this site was to reach out and provide a bridge of trust, understanding and comfort to prospective clients.
-Trust within Justine as a person and Hypnotherapist as well as educate the potential client as to what Hypnotherapy is and how it works.
+It was very important to establish trust within Justine as a person and, as a Hypnotherapist as well as educate the potential client as to what Hypnotherapy is and how it works.
 Lastly, provide the means for clients to reach out to Justine and communicate with her and understand the process that they could potentially go through with Justine as their Hypnotherapist.

 </div>